ddkatona/relics/README.md

-# Intriduction
+# Introduction

 Relics is an augumented chess game where pieces have more varied behaviours than the traditional chess ones.
+Game modes include both PvP and PvE, but the game is designed around PvP.

 ## Key differences to traditional chess:
 * Players can have arbitrary number of Kings and the game is over when one of the players loses _all_ of their Kings.